The Seaview is run by Michael Oliver with help from his brother Alan, a retired teacher and real ale enthusiast.

 Although dating back to the 1800s, last year the Seaview had a major refurbishment with new furnishings but still retains the traditional pub feel.
 Michael ensures a warm, cosy welcome with a roaring open fire and a range of good beers.
 The bar is a large room with panoramic views over Falmouth estuary, and here or the front terrace seating are perfect for enjoying watching sailing in the harbour.

 Upstairs in the kitchen chef Tony prides himself on his range of traditional home cooking, using where-ever possible locally and ethically sourced ingredients.
 His thick-cut traditional chips are legendary in Falmouth and are available whenever potato quality allows.
 Friday is Fish & Chip night, when available.
-Sunday is carvery day, with three different meats and as many vegetables as you can manage served from 12pm until 3pm for only £8.95.
+Sunday is carvery day, with at least three different meats and as many vegetables as you can manage served from 12pm until 4pm for only £8.95.
 During the winter months the carvery tends to be popular so booking is advisable.

 There are three en suite rooms upstairs, with the dining/breakfast room (complete with binoculars) situated between them, and they all have spectacular harbour views.
 The Inn is also served by a wifi system and free broadband.